-NEWSLiam Payne's Son Bear Set to Inherit Huge Eight-Figure Fortune After Singer Died Without a Will
+NEWSLiam Payne's Son Bear Set to Inherit Huge 8-Figure Fortune After Singer Died Without a Will

-Liam Payne's son, Bear Gray Payne is set to inherit his massive eight-figure fortune after the singer reportedly died without making a will.
+Liam Payne's son, Bear Gray Payne, is set to inherit his massive eight-figure fortune after the singer reportedly died without a will.

 Payne died in 2024 after falling off a third-floor balcony from the Casa Sur Hotel in Buenos Aires.
 He was 31 at the time of his passing.
-His sudden death meant that he did not leave a will behind, leaving questions about the fate of his assets unresolved for some time.
+Because his death was unexpected, he did not leave behind a will, leaving the fate of his assets uncertain for some time.

 Liam Payne's ex Cheryl Tweedy and music industry lawyer Richard Bray have been named the administrators of his estate.